 - 5.2.1 Leaders are responsible for ensuring that appropriate standards of behaviour are maintained in the workplace.
-A proactive and preventative approach will manage and minimise potential issues. - 5.2.2 Leaders are required to: - Be professional in their own behaviour (lead by example). - Create a culture of openness and accountability where team members feel supported and safe to speak up if they experience or observe discrimination, bullying or sexual harassment. - Monitor workplace behaviours on a day to day basis and ensure they conform with Unitywater standards and do not breach this policy. - Seek early advice from your HR Business Partner where appropriate. - Understand this policy and the Grievance Procedure to ensure they know how to respond to and resolve instances of bullying, sexual harassment and discrimination. - Be aware of, and provide support to aggrieved team members and appropriately deal with team members alleged to have engaged in harassing behaviour. - Ensure all identified instances of bullying, mental, physical and sexual harassment and discrimination are treated seriously and confidentially and in a timely manner. - Ensure aggrieved team members are not further victimised. - 5.2.3 Leaders are obliged to respond with appropriate action (in accordance with the Grievance Procedure) when they become aware of possible incidents of bullying, sexual harassment or discrimination.
+A proactive and preventative approach will manage and minimise potential issues. - 5.2.2 Leaders are required to: - Be professional in their own behaviour (lead by example). - Create a culture of openness and accountability where team members feel supported and safe to speak up if they experience or observe sexual harassment. - Monitor workplace behaviours on a day to day basis and ensure they conform with Unitywater standards and do not breach this policy. - Seek early advice from their HR Business Partner where appropriate. - Understand this policy and the Grievance Procedure (Pr10751) to ensure they know how to respond to and resolve instances of sexual harassment. - Be aware of, and provide support to, aggrieved team members and appropriately deal with team members alleged to have engaged in sexually harassing behaviour. - Ensure all identified instances of sexual harassment are treated seriously and confidentially and in a timely manner. - Ensure aggrieved team members are not further victimised. - 5.2.3 Leaders are obliged to respond with appropriate action (in accordance with the Grievance Procedure (Pr10751)) when they become aware of possible incidents of sexual harassment.
 In some instances an investigation is warranted to establish the facts and the Leader should contact their HR Business Partner for advice and assistance.